-- uals 2015/KatieAManual.pdf and are expanded to all Early and Periodic Screening, Diagnosis and Treatment (EPSDT) clients that qualify for IHBS/ICC. - viii.
+- i.
+Ensures that medically necessary services are accessed, coordinated and delivered in a strength-based, individualized, family/youth driven and culturally and linguistically competent manner and that services and supports are guided by the needs of the child/youth; - ii.
+Facilitates a collaborative relationship among the child/youth, his/her family and systems involved in providing services to the child/youth; - iii.
+Supports the parent/caregiver in meeting their child/youth's needs; - iv.
+Helps establish the CFT and provides ongoing support; and - v.
+Organizes and matches care across providers and child serving systems to allow the child/youth to be served in his/her community. - 8.
 Intensive Home Based Services (IHBS).
-IHBS are intensive, individualized and strength-based, needs-driven intervention activities for clients under age 21 and designed to ameliorate mental health conditions that interfere with a client's functioning and are aimed at helping the client build skills necessary for successful functioning in the home and community and improve the client's family's ability to help the client successfully function in the home and community.
-IHBS are not traditional therapeutic services and are provided within the guidelines of the Katie A. Core Practice Model and are expanded to all EPSDT clients that qualify for IHBS. - B. Contractor shall utilize a variety of effective evidence based treatment modalities to provide intensive in-home interventions.
-Intensive in-home interventions may include: - i.
-Assisting family members with stress management; - ii.
-Building communication skills; - iii.
-Teaching anger management skills; - iv.
-Teaching and modeling effective parenting skills; - v.
-Working with biological parents and the clients as needed to assist with reunification; - vi.
-Assisting foster families to develop links to community partners and encouraging and empowering families to use those resources.
-Examples may include clergy, family members, and friends; - vii.
-Developing and guiding parents in behavioral interventions; - viii.
-Using evidence-based practices to identify and reinforce appropriate family roles and relationships; - ix.
-Identifying communication patterns among family members and teaching family members appropriate response and coping mechanisms; - x.
-Utilizing a recovery-oriented strengths-based approach in delivering treatment services; and - xi.
-Contractor's use of other Behavioral Wellness Community Based Organization (CBOs) or mental health service providers require authorization and review with Behavioral Wellness Team Supervisor or Regional Manager.
+IHBS are intensive, individualized, strength-based, and needs-driven intervention activities for clients under age 21 and designed to ameliorate mental health conditions that interfere with a client's functioning.
+These activities are aimed at helping the client build skills necessary for successful functioning in the home and community and improve the client's family's ability to help the client successfully function in the home and community.
+IHBS are not traditional therapeutic services and are provided within the guidelines of the Katie A. Core Practice Model in accordance with the client's treatment plan.
+Service activities may include, but are not limited to assessment, plan development, therapy, rehabilitation and collateral.
+IHBS services are expanded to all EPSDT clients that qualify for IHBS. - 9.
+Crisis Intervention.
+Crisis intervention is a service lasting less than 24 hours, for or on behalf of a client for a condition that requires a more timely response than a regularly scheduled visit, as defined in Title 9 CCR Section 1810.209.
+Crisis intervention services may either be face-to-face or by telephone with the beneficiary or the beneficiary's significant support person and may be provided anywhere in the community.
+Service activities include, but are not limited to, assessment, collateral, and therapy.
+Crisis intervention is distinguished from crisis stabilization by being delivered by providers who do not meet the crisis stabilization contact, site, and staffing requirements as defined in Title 9 CCR Sections 1840.338 and 1840.348. - B. Contractor shall utilize a variety of effective evidence-based treatment modalities to provide intensive in-home interventions.
+Intensive in-home interventions may include: - 1.
+Assisting family members with stress management; - 2.
+Building communication skills; - 3.
+Teaching anger management skills; - 4.
+Teaching and modeling effective parenting skills; - 5.
+Working with biological parents and the clients as needed to assist with reunification;

+- 6. Assisting foster families to develop links to community partners and encouraging and empowering families to use those resources.
+Examples may include clergy, family members, and friends; - 7.
+Developing and guiding parents in behavioral interventions; - 8.
+Using evidence-based practices to identify and reinforce appropriate family roles and relationships; - 9.
+Identifying communication patterns among family members and teaching family members appropriate response and coping mechanisms; - 10.
+Utilizing a recovery-oriented, strength-based approach in delivering treatment services; and - 11.
+Contractor's use of other Behavioral Wellness Community-Based Organization (CBOs) or mental health service providers require authorization and review with Behavioral Wellness Team Supervisor or Regional Manager.

-4. OPERATIONS
+4. OPERATIONS.